Who are we?

 Where are the Ursuline Sisters located now?

-The Ursuline Sisters of Louisville serve in Kentucky and Iowa.
+The Ursuline Sisters of Louisville serve in Kentucky.
 They also support two missions in Peru, South America.

 The History of Angela Merici